xemuliam/docker-dbt/README.md

 You can build the image with desired plugins set and/or DBT version.

-Just grab Dockerfile and put desired version and/or plugins list as build parametes.
+Just grab Dockerfile and build desired version and/or plugins list as build parametes.
-If no parameters will be passed into the build then image will be built using all plugins (BigQuery + Snowflake + Redshift + Postgres) and latest release version from [this page](https://github.com/dbt-labs/dbt/releases).
+If no parameters will be passed into the build then image will be built using all official plugins (BigQuery + Snowflake + Redshift + Postgres) and latest release version from [this page](https://github.com/dbt-labs/dbt/releases).

-Versionl list can be found in [DBT GitHub](https://github.com/fishtown-analytics/dbt/tags) repo.
+Version list can be found on [DBT-labs GitHub](https://github.com/dbt-labs/dbt/tags) repo.

 `docker build -t <YOUR_TAG>  --build-arg VERSION=<DESIRED_VERSION> --build-arg PLUGINS='bigquery redshift, snowflake' <YOUR_DOCKER_FILE>`